Please use this identifier to cite or link to this item:

 |Affiliation:||Reference Centre for Rare Epilepsies, Department of Paediatric Neurology, Necker Enfants Malades Hospital, Imagine Institute U1163, Paris Descartes University, Paris, France|

-Departments of Medicine and Paediatrics, Austin Health and Royal Children's Hospital, Florey and Murdoch Children's Research Institute, The University of Melbourne, Melbourne, VIC, Australia
+Departments of Medicine and Paediatrics, Austin Health and Royal Children's Hospital, Florey and Murdoch Children's Research Institute, The University of Melbourne, Melbourne, Victoria, Australia

 |Citation:||Epilepsia 2019; 60 Suppl 3: S17-S24|